 Whenever I share this idea with a new client, they immediately see the potential.
 They then follow it up with a great question:

 “How do we get started, Jim”?

-Obviously, when I work alongside one of my clients on this, I can help them develop exactly what they want.
-However, I thought I’d share some very general pointers that you may find useful if you’d like to have a DIY shot at it.
+Obviously, when I work with one of my clients on this, I can help them develop exactly what they want.
+However, I thought I’d share some very general pointers that you may find useful, if you’d like to have a DIY shot at it.

-A useful place to start, is to take one of your existing services and as my client Paul says, premiumize it.
-In other words, look for ways to add valuable, premium features to it.
-In every economy, there is an eager marketplace of people who actively seek out premium products and services.
+A useful place to start, is to take a look at one of your existing products or services, and think of ways to add valuable, premium features to it.
+In every economy, there is a very eager marketplace of people who actively seek out premium products and services.
 It’s why we have luxury restaurants, clothing brands, hotels, mobile phones, cars, etc.